mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/local-data-collection.md

 ---
 title: LocalDataCollection class
-description: Represents a versioned collection of name/value pairs.
+description: "Represents a versioned collection of name/value pairs. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Represents a versioned collection of name/value pairs.